You'll have follow up appointments and tests after treatment for pancreatic cancer.

 Tests may include:

 - being examined by your doctor

 - ultrasound scans

-You won't have all these tests at every visit to your specialist but your doctor will probably examine you and ask of you have had any symptoms or are worried about anything.
+You won't have all these tests at every visit to your specialist but they will probably examine you and ask if you have any symptoms or are worried about anything.

 You are likely to have some blood tests at each appointment.
 These test your general health.

 You might also have a test for a protein called CA19-9.
 This is used as a tumour marker, which means that it can be a sign that pancreatic cancer cells are present in the body.